Banana Snack Cake

 - 2-1/2 to 3 cups confectioners' sugar

 - In a large bowl, cream shortening and sugars until light and fluffy.
-Add eggs, one at a time, beating well after each addition.
+Add 1 egg at a time, beating well after each addition.
 Beat in bananas and vanilla.
 Combine flour, baking soda and salt; add to the creamed mixture alternately with buttermilk, beating well after each addition.
 Stir in nuts.

-- Pour into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased 13x9-in. baking pan.
+Bake at 350° until a toothpick inserted in the center comes out clean, 25-30 minutes.
 Cool on a wire rack.

 Best moist banana cake ever.